SIVF: GPU-Resident IVF Index for Streaming Vector Search

-Furthermore, we verified the efficacy of our memory reclamation strategy.
-In a stress test involving the deletion of 50\% of the dataset followed by immediate re-insertion, SIVF maintained a constant memory footprint without triggering OS-level deallocation.
+We verified the efficacy of our memory reclamation strategy.
+In a stress test (not shown in the figure) involving the deletion of 50\% of the dataset followed by immediate re-insertion, SIVF maintained a constant memory footprint without triggering OS-level deallocation.
 The deletion operation completed in sub-millisecond time per batch (e.g., 4.04~ms for 100K GIST vectors), confirming that memory slots are logically reclaimed via bitmap toggling and immediately available for reuse.
-This ``zero-cost'' reclamation ensures that SIVF can sustain long-running streaming workloads without suffering from memory leaks or fragmentation-induced bloat.
+This zero-cost reclamation ensures that SIVF can sustain long-running streaming workloads without suffering from memory leaks or fragmentation-induced bloat.